rogerwelin/rogerwelin.github.io/_posts/2017-03-11-change-loglevel-at-runtime-springboot.markdown

 {% endhighlight %}

 ## Complete Example
-If you want to try out a complete example you can check out this repo and follow the README: https://github.com/rogerwelin/springboot-change-loglevel-runtime
+If you want to try out a complete example you can check out [this repo](https://github.com/rogerwelin/springboot-change-loglevel-runtime) and follow the README.